VanOns/laravel-attachment-library/docs/advanced-usage/file-namers.md

 # File namers

 It's possible to customize how filenames are processed.
-By default this package offers the `ReplaceControlCharacters` file namer which accepts a search array and replace array.
+By default, this package offers the `ReplaceControlCharacters` file namer which accepts a search array and replace array.
 The default configuration is as follows:

 ```php
 // config/attachment-library.php